NickNagy/Independent-Python-Projects/README.md

 **image_util**: for generating image batches. *Modified from https://github.com/jakeret/tf_unet to better fit upResNet

+**layers**: variable, cropping and summary functions for upResNet. *Taken from different modules from https://github.com/jakeret/tf_unet

 **qLearn**: implementation of Q-Learning algorithm.
 Includes classes for Frogger arcade game/agent, and visualization methods.

 **resolutionDatabase**: for generating x, y and weight images for upResNet